 If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

-We may be a tad biased, but we’ve got a whole team of writers here at our research firm who believe this is the holy grail for conducting a custom PR survey.
+We may be a tad biased, but we have got a whole team of writers here at our research firm who believe this is the holy grail for conducting a custom PR survey.

-Here is what we’ll cover in this ultimate guide (click the title to read a chapter):
+Here is what we’ll cover in this ultimate guide (click the title to skip ahead):

 But first…do yourself a favor and get a refill on that lukewarm coffee.